I wandered lonely as a cloud

 The clouds were holding the Moon to prevent her from falling down.
 She played hide-and-seek, watched over by Jupiter shining above.
 She was round and foggy as if she were wrapped with a white cloth like the Veiled Nun.
 Words disappear and only ideas, I hope, stick.
 Odd shapes and exotic objects, comets ‘eccentric behavior, and magnetars’ unusual character are stuff poets are made of.
 What separates a scientist from a poet?
 Serendipity explains poets' urge to follow their intuition.
 They do not hesitate to embrace the influence of Providence, and to go against any method to reach their goals.
 I have been prone in the past to brush off unexpected occurrences in my life.
-I have learned lately to not dismiss them and keep my eyes open for serendipitous moments to occur.
-These days, I follow my intuition wherever it takes, pushing away boundaries.
+I am learning to not dismiss them and keep my eyes open for serendipitous moments to occur.
+These days, I wish to follow my intuition wherever it takes, pushing away boundaries.

 The structure of landscape is infinitesimal,